ATGardner/atgardner.github.com/_posts/2014-08-30-day-141-dewey-lake-to-urich-camp.markdown

  Finally, we stopped for s short lunch at 15:00 with 10 miles to go.
 It seemed as though the rain had stopped for the day, so I took off my rain jacket.
 Putting on some music afterwards, I hiked faster in order to finish up the day.
- Sizzler and I were aiming at a nice shelter, one of the few on the pct.
+ Sizzler and I were aiming at a nice shelter, one of the few on the PCT.
 Buck-30 preferred to camp a few miles before, because he was worried the shelter would be full of weekend hikers from Seattle.
  Just
  after passing Sizzler, the rain started again.
 I had about 5 more miles to go, so I just put back my jacket, and